-Figure 2 now illustrates the obtained blocking on the present topand bottom-choice matrices I and a.
-It is clear that the pattern is close to a lean fit to the two-block two-relation blockmodel $H = \begin{pmatrix} 1 & 0 \\ 1 & 0 \end{pmatrix}$ , $T = \begin{pmatrix} 0 & 1 \\ 0 & 1 \end{pmatrix}$ , though perfect lean fit is ruled out by a scattering of 1's in the low-density blocks.
+Figure 2 new illustrates the obtained blocking on the present top- and bottom-choice matrices \mathcal{I} and α .
+It is clear that the pattern is close to a lean fit to the two-block two-relation blockmodel $\mathbf{H}=\begin{pmatrix}1&0\\1&0\end{pmatrix}$, $\mathbf{T}=\begin{pmatrix}0&1\\0&1\end{pmatrix}$, though perfect lean fit is ruled out by a scattering of 1's in the low-density blocks.
 As a first way of developing a quantitative approach to blockmodel fit, beneath each blocked matrix in Fig. 2 is a table of the densities in each of the four blocks (i.e., the number of ties divided by the number of entries in the block and excluding cells which fall on the main diagonal).
-Note that there is a clear bimodality in density as between the low-density blocks (densities = 0, .02, .03, .05) and the high-density blocks (densities = .17, .20, .47, .50).
+Note that there is a clear bimodality in density as between the low-density blocks (densities = 0, 02, 03, 05) and the high-density blocks (densities = .17, .20, .47, .50).

 The blockmodel structure thus revealed is interpretable in a very simple way.
 One of the blocks contains persons (1) none of whom send top choices outside the block, and (2) who receive virtually all the top choices of the second block, and (3) who send virtually all their bottom choices to the second-block individuals.
 At the same time, the second block not only receives virtually all bottom choices from the other block, but also absorbs virtually all the bottom choices of its own members.
-This structure suggests a situation where there is a single,
+This structure suggests a situation where there is a single, dominant central clique and a second population of "hangers-on."